-Chadwell Gap Trail is a lightly trafficked point-to-point trail located near Ewing, Virginia that features a waterfall.
+Chadwell Gap Trail is a 3.8 mile lightly trafficked out and back trail located near Ewing, Virginia that features a waterfall.
 The trail is rated as difficult and primarily used for hiking and camping.

 It is a rough hike but spent the day at the Hensley Settlement so it was worth it.
 I've also done it just up to the top and back which only gives you the gratification of completion, which is still worth it.

 Hard trail with little payoff.
 Me and my dog took about four hours to hike to the top and back, starting from the Chadwell Gap parking lot.
 It's a nice hike until you get to the old foundation right at the foot of the mountain, and then it's straight uphill from there.
 The trail is rough.
 Lots of big rocks.
 The rock formations and cuts in the rock are cool.
 I was hoping for a big payoff--a great view from the top.
 Spent about 20 minutes at the summit looking for a view and couldn't see anything through the trees.
 Disappointed, we hiked back down.
 Down was harder on my knees than up because of the steep grade, but it was much less strenuous.
 I probably won't do it again.

 We enjoyed several sites along the way to the Sand Cave.
 We saw deer, smaller cave, incredible rock formations.Downside is the sign was missing at the bottom of the trail and we missed the left to the Sand Cave.
 We put it in reverse and finally found the cave - a little confusing but definitely worth seeing at least once.
 Parts of trail were overgrown with briars and the loose rocks were problematic coming down the trail - slipped multiple times - luckily didn't wipe out.
 Hiked a total of 13.9 miles.
 Beware of the gnats & horse flies!!